 Call to the Bar: 2021

-The application of tax treaties to individuals subject to beneficial tax regimes (co-written with Laurent Sykes QC) in Global Mobility of Ultra-High-Net-Worth Individuals
+The application of tax treaties to individuals subject to beneficial tax regimes (co-written with Laurent Sykes KC) in Global Mobility of Ultra-High-Net-Worth Individuals

 - Birkenhead Scholarship – Gray’s Inn